 Having to pay tax on your rental property income is one of the frustrations of being a landlord.
 Fortunately, you can deduct most of your expenses from your income and only pay tax on your profits.
-In fact, there are ten different types of tax deductions you can claim as a landlord.
+In fact, there are nine different types of tax deductions you can claim as a landlord.

 1. What Tax Deductions can I Claim as a Landlord?